GodotMisogi/johnny/content/post/nonlinear-dynamics/index.md

 sol = solve(prob, maxiters = 500)
 ```

 Very short code!

-(But probably not shorter than the Haskell equivalent.)
+(_My second personality_: But probably not shorter than the Haskell equivalent.)

+(_My third personality to the second_: Weird flex, but ok.)

 ## Falkner-Skan Boundary Layer Equations